 Here’s the irony of our over social networked, twittered, mobile apped and FourSquared age: While governments, credit bureaus, search engines, ad networks, marketing companies, potential employers and even mobile app developers attempt to collect private information about us, millions of people are freely releasing information online that could lead to identity theft, lost jobs and ruined reputations.
 It’s one thing to live in the United Arab Emirate countries without a BlackBerry.
 It’s another to lose control of how personal information is stored, controlled and released by social media companies or collected by smartphone mobile applications.

-Health information is one example.
-When I call my medical group to book an appointment with my doctor, discuss billing information or my medications, the call center rep asks for my name, address and date of birth.
+Health information is one example of mobile privacy concerns.
+When I call my medical group to book an appointment with my doctor, discuss billing information or my medications, the call center rep asks for my name, address, and date of birth.

 Because of my blogging activities on the Internet, the first two are easy to get, only leaving my date of birth, requested by Facebook and most social networking sites.
 Do I give my correct date of birth online?
 No. Doing so increases the possibility of a security breach to my health information.
 (Credit bureaus ask similar information, including your mother’s maiden name, which should never be revealed online to anyone.)